 Hen houses that have the nesting box protruding at the side and access via a nesting box lid allow you to easily collect your eggs with minimal disturbance to the hen house as a whole.

 You’ll find they don’t need much space to lay their eggs, quite often we find two hens squashed together inside one tiny compartment of the nesting box even though the other 2 areas are completely free!

 Up to three hens will share one nesting area happily, but if you have three hens; two boxes or areas to lay will give them more options.

 Nest boxes should be lined with soft dry bedding material and raised from the ground.
 If the nesting boxes are positioned higher than the perches what tends to happen is your hens will sleep in their nesting box because it’s the highest place.

-This isn’t a problem as such but what you will find is they will foul their laying area (hens produce a large amount of their droppings at night) and then quite happily lay right on top of it!
-So if you want clean eggs look for a coop which has the perches high up.
+This isn’t a problem as such but what you will find is they will foul their laying area (hens produce a large number of their droppings at night) and then quite happily lay right on top of it!
+So if you want clean eggs look for a coop that has the perches high up.